kube-academy/onboarding/templates/new-course.md

 The purpose of this document is to provide a template for proposing a new KubeAcademy or KubeAcademy Pro Course.

 ## Use
-In order to use this form, please prepare a Github Issue and provide the information requested in this document
+In order to use this form, please prepare a Github Issue and provide the information requested in this document by simply copying and pasting the contents below (and add requested information directly).

 https://github.com/kube-academy/backlog/issues

 We will manage all requests and approvals through Github Issues.

+---

 ## New Course Proposal Template